LOSTBOY-IS-DED/URL-shortner/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+But dont create any uncessary PR's